cuthbertLab/music21/music21/demos/bhadley/mrjobaws/howtogetstarted.rst

 6. With your account all set up, you must provide a .mrjob.conf file before running your job, with full specifications for running on EMR.
 See conf.rst for documentation on how to establish a conf file.

-7. Now you're ready to run!
+7. Now you're ready to deploy your job!
 Enter into command line `python nameOfMRJOB.py -r emr < NAME_OF_INPUT_FILE.txt > NAME_OF_DESIRED_OUTPUT_FILE`

 Hopefully you will see a transcript of the process in the command shell.
 At some point